 It is a sweet drink where ground coffee is steeped along with regular horchata (pronounced OR-CHA-TA) ingredients, to enhance the flavor of this refreshing Mexican summer drink.

-Horchata is a traditional Mexican drink that is often prepared in summers with ingredients such as almonds, rice, cinnamon, water, vanilla extract, condensed milk, and sugar.
+Horchata is a traditional Mexican drink that is often prepared in summer with ingredients such as almonds, rice, cinnamon, water, vanilla extract, condensed milk, and sugar.
 It is creamy, earthy, and nutty in taste and is served in most Mexican restaurants all over the world.

-Be it hot or cold, it tastes great both ways.
-But personally, I prefer to make it cold to enjoy on a hot summer day.
+Be it hot or chilled, horchata latte tastes great both ways.
+But personally, I prefer to make it chilled to enjoy on a hot summer day.

 Ground coffee – Use any ground coffee that you have.
 The coarse ground will be perfect as it will be easier to strain.